mozsearch/mozsearch/docs/aws.md

 If you just want to update the existing daily lambda jobs for the release jobs, you can:

-- Inside the vagrant VM:
+- Inside the container:
   - `cd /vagrant`
   - `./infrastructure/aws/build-lambda-zips-from-inside-vm.sh`
     - This will produce 6 zips files in `/vagrant` matching `lambda-release*.zip`
-- Outside the vagrant VM where you have active credentials so that `ssh.py` works.
+- Outside the container where you have active credentials so that `ssh.py` works.
 This will upload the zips and delete them after each successful upload so there should be no zip files left over.
   - `./infrastructure/aws/upload-lambda-zips-from-outside-vm.sh`